-4. Build new Docker images.
-We utilize Docker images that have pre-built TPLs in our Github CI checks.
-To build these, go to our GitHub Actions page.
-Click on "Actions" and then on "Docker TPL build" in the "Workflows" menu.
-Find the "Run Workflow" drop-down menu, select your branch, and click on the "Run workflow" button.
-This will launch the build of the docker images.
+- 5. Next, build the docker images for continuous integration using GitHub actions.
+From Axom's GitHub page, click on "Actions" and then on "Docker TPL build" in the "Workflows" menu.
+Find the "Run Workflow" dropdown menu, select your branch, and click on the "Run workflow" button.
+This will launch the build of the docker images. - 6.
 When the docker image build completes, click on your build and find the "Artifacts" listed at the bottom of the page.
 These contain host-configs for building Axom on the docker images.
 Download them and copy them to Axom's host-configs/docker subdirectory.
-Rename them to match the corresponding host-config.

-- 5. Update Azure Pipelines to the new Docker images.
-To complete the setup of the new docker images, the Compiler_ImageName entries in azure-pipelines.yaml at the top-level directory must be updated with the timestamped names of the new images.
+- 7. To complete the setup of the new docker images, the Compiler_ImageName entries in azure-pipelines. yaml at the top-level directory must be updated with the timestamped names of the new images.
 The new names can be found in the log files from the successful GitHub action.
 On the left of the page for the successful action is a "Jobs" menu.
-Click on each job and then find the "Get dockerhub repo name" section of the log.
-The second line of the section there should be an entry of the form axom/tpls:clang-10_12-18-20_00h-10m.
+Click on each job and then find the "Build and push" section of the log.
+Within the first few lines of the section there should be an entry of the form "tags: axom/tpls:clang-10_12-18-20_00h-10m.
 Copy the name beginning with axom/tpls to the appropriate locations in azure-pipelines.yaml.
-Repeat this with the names from each compiler job used in the GitHub action.
-Axom's docker images are hosted on our DockerHub page. - 6.
+Repeat this with the names from each compiler job used in the GitHub action. - 8.
 Make sure all changes in your branch are committed and pushed, and create a pull request for a merge to develop.
-If everything went well, all checks on your Github PR should pass.